 In Fiskardo also lived the great poet and writer Nikos Kavvadias (1910-1975).

 Surrounded by Venetian-style houses painted in pastel colours during the summer season, the harbour is filled with vessels from small sailing boats to large yachts all nestled together a few feet from seashore restaurants, cafes and bars.
-In and around the village you can find a wide selection of accomodations from low budget to 5 star.
+In and around the village you can find a wide selection of rental properties from low-budget to 5-star.

-In Fiskardo you can find a good selection of souvenir and clothes shops, a diving centre, a marine museum, an olive-wine and bread museum, boat rental, supermarkets and ATMs.
+In Fiskardo you can find a good selection of souvenir and clothes shops, a diving centre, an olive-wine and bread museum, boat rental, supermarkets and ATMs.

 The beaches around Fiskardo are also a huge attraction in this area.
 The isolated and simply stunning Dafnoudi and Emblissi beaches, as well as beautiful Alaties with Acqua Alaties Restaurant & Bar and impressive Foki beach.

 Fiskardo at night takes on a cosmopolitan atmosphere, where guests and celebrities stroll along the port with colourful anchored boats.
 The village offers a selection of bars and restaurants where you can take your dinner or just get a drink, have fun or relax!